vmware/dod-compliance-and-automation/docs/tutorials/vSphere/remediate8/remediate8-0-u1.md

 ### Remediating virtual machines
 To remediate virtual machines a PowerCLI script has been provided that will target a single VM, all VMs in a cluster, or all VMs in vCenter based on parameters provided to the script.

-**Note: There are some controls that cannot be remediated with PowerCLI and are not addressed by this script.
-See the scripts description text for more details.**
+> **Note** There are some controls that cannot be remediated with PowerCLI and are not addressed by this script.
+See the scripts description text for more details.

 #### Disabling Controls
 For processing efficiency this script is not constructed to run each control individually, so the STIG ID variables to enable/disable controls are not included as in the ESXi/vCenter scripts.
 If it is desired to skip some controls they could be commented out in the `$vmconfig` variable in the script.